rteeter/devPace/README.md

 # DevPace - Your Mindful Coding Companion

-DevPace is a VS Code extension that helps developers maintain a healthy work pace by providing scheduled breaks with personalized AI-generated encouragement messages.
+DevPace is a VS Code extension that helps developers maintain a healthy work pace by providing scheduled breaks with personalized AI-generated encouragement messages and targeted movement routines.

 ## Features